tchoutri/web-application-architecture/slides.md

 ## Anatomy of a context

 <p class="properties">

 * An *autonomous* sub-system
     * Is responsible for one or multiple workflows

 * Well-defined boundaries
     * We know how to talk to it, its inputs and outputs

+* (NewCrafts 2023 exclusive) Heuristics
+    * Would it work as a 3rd-party product?
+    * Split off the stable and experimental parts
+    * Organise around what changes together

+(thank you Mathias)
 </p>

 ---